spatie/laravel-data/README.md

 Lazy::create(fn() => SongData::collection($album->songs))->defaultIncluded();
 ```

 The property will now always be included when the data object is transformed.
-You can explititly exlude properties that were default incuded as such:
+You can explicitly exclude properties that were default included as such:

 ```php
 AlbumData::create(Album::first())->exclude('songs');